tjwoon/csZBar/README.md

 ## Thanks

-Thank you to @PaoloMessina for code contributions.
+Thank you to @PaoloMessina and @nickgerman for code contributions.